UW-Macrostrat/macrostrat-api/README.md

 This will also run the script `postinstall.sh` which copies credentials files into place.

-For `v1/credentials.js` fill in your MariaDB and PostgreSQL user information.
-Do the same for `v2/credentials.js`, but also update the port for Redis if necessary, and follow the inline instructions for generating a cache refresh key.
+For `credentials.ts` fill in your MariaDB and PostgreSQL user information, update the port for Redis if necessary, and follow the inline instructions for generating a cache refresh key.
 The cache refresh key is used as a secret parameter to programmatically refresh the column cache, such as in situations in which the underlying data has been changed (editing, adding, etc).

 ## Running